fmidue/xmodeler-tooling/README.md

 - [Haskell Tool Stack](https://haskellstack.org/)
 - [Graphviz](https://graphviz.org/)
+- Java (any JRE able to run the [Alloy Analyzer](https://alloytools.org/))
+- (no need to install Alloy itself, since it will be accessed behind the scenes via a Haskell binding)

 Download the code of the [xmodeler-tooling repository](https://github.com/fmidue/xmodeler-tooling), e.g., via `git clone https://github.com/fmidue/xmodeler-tooling.git` or per "Download ZIP".